By: Marilyn L. Davis

 I understand my readers; however, when I’m writing, I try to think of one person; it makes my writing more conversational.
 I’m sure there are some out there who envision themselves writing as if they’re giving a Ted Talk to a crowded room.

 That fills me with stress and anxiety – what would I wear, would the microphone work, would there be any laughter?
 If you’ve ever done any public speaking, an audience of 500 can seem intimidating.
-So many faces, ideas, needs, and opinions, and, unfortunately, imaging them in their birthday suits can backfire.
+So many faces, ideas, needs, and opinions, and, unfortunately, imagining them in their birthday suits can backfire.

 I digress, and when that happens, we can get into obscure or unrelated facts.
 When we write for that big audience, instead of writing for one, we get off track and occasionally get pretentious.

 Granted, there are pretentious readers, too.
 Some want to comment and critique and put me in my place.
 I got criticized for giving what one reader considered a weak link.
 His links certainly addressed the topic, but the language was arcane and better suited to a white paper or journal submission.

 That link would not have been beneficial to my readers.

 However, I took the time to read all of his links and decided that it was useful for his readers.